yellowdps/mixpanel-swift/README.md

 `pod 'Mixpanel-swift'`

+(For this private repo please add this to the top of your pods file for integration):
+`source 'git@github.com:mixpanel/PrivatePodSpecs.git'`

 # Carthage

 Mixpanel also supports `Carthage` to package your dependencies as a framework.
 Include the following dependency in your Cartfile: